Rampagesv/testApplaudo/README.md

 so please follow these steps

 1. in the NuGet console (Package Manager Console) run: Add-Migration InitialCreate
-2. in the NuGet console (Package Manager Console) run: Update-Database (his step might take some time) this will create and populate the database with some data when it's done, you should have the database ready
+2. in the NuGet console (Package Manager Console) run: Update-Database (This step might take some time) this will create and populate the database with some data when it's done, you should have the database ready

 3. run the program.